dnesteryuk/site_prism.vcr/README.md

 The same thing can be defined for a default waiter.

-### Custom events
+### Applying VCR cassettes on any event

-There may be a situation when you need to apply fixtures for some custom event rather than for a click event.
+There may be a situation when you need to apply cassettes for some custom event rather than for a click event.
 It may be a change event for a select box or a drag-and-drop event for a list or a blur event for an input element.
 SitePrism.Vcr gem provides a way to archive such goal:

 ```ruby
 @products_page.cars_dropdown.shift_event{